sveltia/sveltia-cms/README.md

 ## Contributions

-Sveltia CMS is still in early beta, so we do expect various problems.
-Please [report any bugs to us](https://github.com/sveltia/sveltia-cms/issues/new).
+Since Sveltia CMS is still in early beta, we expect various problems.
+Please [report any bugs to us](https://github.com/sveltia/sveltia-cms/issues/new) so we can make it better for everyone.
 Feel free to submit feature requests as well.
-Meanwhile, pull requests may not be accepted for the time being due to limited review resources.
+Meanwhile, pull requests may not be accepted for the time being due to limited review resources and the upcoming Svelte 5 migration.
 As we get closer to the 1.0 release, we’ll be welcoming [localizers](https://github.com/sveltia/sveltia-cms/blob/main/src/lib/locales/README.md).

 ## Related links